 We all have that one trouble spot in our bodies.
 For some, like myself, it’s a “bad neck”.
 Something akin to the bad back, which you may be familiar with, the bad neck can be somewhat of a moving target in terms of the actual problem.
 It’s just sore a lot of the time.
 These neck stretches can help.

-The Five Best Stretches For Sore Necks
+The Five Best Neck Stretches

 1. Simple Side/Side